canaria10/intelora.core/README.md

 Visit [project website](https://intelora.github.io) to know more about Intelora.

+Contribute to the [project wiki and forum](https://github.com/intelora/core/wiki) by adding content and help other developers and users in using Intelora!

 Join the [Intelora Slack Team](https://intelora-slack-invite.herokuapp.com).
 Enter your email and click the confirmation link that will be sent to you.

 ## Build and Setup Intelora